CKalitin/ckalitin.github.io/_posts/2024-01-04-transition-to-robotaxis.md

 The final transition from privately-owned vehicles to robotaxis will occur due to the improved ease of use of Robotaxis.

 "S-curves are like gravity" - Tony Seba.
 These transitions can be seen to be as likely as the sun rising tomorrow.
-Many society-level problems are an economics problem, and economic predictions can be immensely accurate.
+Many society-level problems are economics problems, and economic predictions can be immensely accurate.

 ### EV Revolution